Marlesk/library-management-backend/README.md

 - View and update profile (email only).

 ### 🛠️ Admin
-- Single admin user (must be created directly in the database).
+- Single admin can be created via registration by setting `role: admin` in the request body.
 - Dedicated dashboard with the ability to:
   - View, add (manually or via **Google Books API**), edit, and delete books.
   - View all users and delete accounts if necessary.